FuckingToasters/discord-phone-verifier/README.md

    - copy paste the sitekey inside the correct place in files/config.json

 Q: Why the SMS Code never appears?
 A: The Captcha Solver you are using is flagged.
 Use another one.
-2captcha works fine
+   Currently Discord is flagging all famous solvers like 2captcha, capmonster, anticaptcha etc.
+   If you want a working Solve, take a look here: https://invisifox.com

 ### PSS - PHONE SERVICE SUGGESTIONS
 ------------------------------------